Employee Manual - Field Employees - English

 • Personal accountability makes us stronger

-• We do not give orders we would not do ourselves
+• We do not give orders that we would not do ourselves

-• We have the courage to take on risks and seize opportunity
+• We have the courage to take on risks and seize opportunities

 • We play to win